handrew/wordcel/docs/dag.md

 Some examples can be found in the `tests` folder.

-General optional parameters for all nodes:
+General parameters for all nodes:
-- id: A unique identifier for the node (if not provided, it will be auto-generated).
+- id (required): A unique identifier for the node (if not provided, it will be auto-generated).
+- type (required): Defines what type the node is.
-- inputs: List of input node ids (for nodes that accept input from other nodes).
+- inputs (optional): List of input node ids (for nodes that accept input from other nodes).
+Can be none.

 ### `csv` CSVNode